iodeOS/ota/README.md

 We included many useful default apps, but our choice cannot suit everyone; so we added the possibility to remove them.
 It can be done at the end of the phone setup, or at any time by going to Parameters -> Apps & Notifications -> Preinstalled apps.

 * MicroG core apps: GmsCore, GsfProxy, FakeStore.
-* NLP backends for MicroG : DejaVuNLPBackend (default), MozillaNLPBackend, AppleNLPBackend, RadioCellsNLPBackend, NominatimNLPBackend
+* NLP backends for MicroG (discontinued from iodéOS 4.3) : DejaVuNLPBackend (default), MozillaNLPBackend, AppleNLPBackend, RadioCellsNLPBackend, NominatimNLPBackend
 * App stores : FDroid (with F-Droid Privileged Extension) and Aurora Store.
 * Browser: our own fork of Firefox (with Qwant as default search engine, many other ones added, telemetry disabled, parts of telemetry code removed) instead of * * Lineage’s default browser Jelly.
 * SMS: QKSMS instead of Lineage's default SMS app.